Intevation/intelmq-webinput-csv/docs/user-guide.rst

   allowed for user input.
 If left empty, all fields are allowed (default).
   The check is applied in the frontend (field selection for columns) and backend.
   The check does **not** apply to constant fields and custom input fields!
+- ``custom_workflow_default``: If true (default: false), then the switch "Use custom workflow" in the "Data validation and submission" section is enabled by default.

 Mailgen configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~